Byont-Ventures/hackathon/PREPARATION.md

 ### Proof of Work Faucet

 - Go to https://goerli-faucet.pk910.de/ (or search for Goerli POW faucet)
-- Enter your wallet address, and start mining! **Note:** You need to mine for a certain amount of time because there is a minimum claim amount.
+- Enter your wallet address, and start mining! **Note**: You need to mine for a certain amount of time because there is a minimum claim amount.
 Make sure you have the minimum claim - amount before you claim your funds.
 - When you've obtained enough, click "Stop mining and claim rewards."
 - Verify that you are a human, and your funds should appear shortly.

-**Note:** If you have the resources, you can mine faster by increasing the number of workers to the maximum your machine allows.
+**Note**: If you have the resources, you can mine faster by increasing the number of workers to the maximum your machine allows.

 ### Other Faucets